-We began our second Lottery-funded project in April 2014, with the aim of giving visually impaired school children the opportunity to become “Seeing Ear school librarians”.
+Our second Lottery-funded project ran from April 2014 to April 2017.
+Its aim was to give visually impaired school children the opportunity to become “Seeing Ear school librarians”.
 These school librarians can request books from us that they or their friends need to have transcribed into an electronic format.
-It’s not too late to participate!

 Books for All project

 From 2010 to 2013 we worked with CALL Scotland on the Lottery-funded Books for All project.
 The project helped schools by creating an online library where they could share books that they had already converted into an electronic format.
 This helped to avoid the duplication of effort, where previously the same book might have been transcribed in many schools.
 We also ran training courses on book transcription for school staff, and at the same time we trained our own volunteers who succeeded in adding a further 1,500 popular books to our online library.